-Reduction of waste and use of recycled materials
+Avoidance of waste and use of recycled materials

-Talking about recycling management: rPET, the recycled material obtained from used PET bottles, has also become increasingly important.
-"At the K in Düsseldorf, customer talks often focused on how a higher proportion of used material can be used in the future with the same product quality," Wandinger says.
-A material input of 50 % post-consumer recycling (PCR) and more is now technically possible, Wandinger assures.
-Due to the special characteristics of PET, such as its relatively low contamination rate, it is even suitable for re-use as food-grade film.
+Material can already be saved through recycling in the manufacturing process.
+"Film stretching lines from DORNIER recycle all production waste inline", says Bernhard Wandinger, Head of Product Line Specialty Machines.
+The separated film edge, for example, is fed back to extrusion without re-granulation.
+Since the regranulating system is no longer required, film producers save an entire machine part.
+In future, the energy input for inline recycling and recirculation is to be reduced further.
+Recycling management: the R-PET recyclate obtained from used PET bottles is also becoming increasingly important.
+"At the K in Düsseldorf, discussions with customers often focused on how a higher proportion of used material can be used in future with the same product quality," says Wandinger.
+A material input of 50 % post-consumer recyclate (PCR) and more is now technically possible, Wandinger assures.
+Due to the special properties of PET, such as its low contamination migration rate, it is even suitable for reuse as food film.

 Transport and electric mobility